I am always grateful for your wise guidance, Madam Deputy Speaker.

 I first presented this Bill on 5 September 2017.
 Since then, we have had an in-depth three-hour debate in Westminster Hall on 7 January this year about televising leaders’ debates.
 I should like to thank my hon.
 Friends the Members for Crawley (Henry Smith), for Christchurch (Sir Christopher Chope), for Shipley (Philip Davies) and for St Austell and Newquay (Steve Double), and my right hon.
 Friend the Member for Tatton (Ms McVey), who have co-sponsored my Bill.
 I also want to thank those who participated in the 7 January debate, and Sky News for its e-petition.

 I should also like to welcome the excellent Minister, the Parliamentary Secretary, Cabinet Office, my hon.
 Friend the Member for Hertsmere (Oliver Dowden), to the Dispatch Box.
 His skill, integrity and help are appreciated across the House.
 I always find that it is best to say these things at this stage, because then I might get some help, but in this case, it happens to be true.
-I also welcome the excellent shadow Minister.
-I should also like to thank those who work in my office: Harriet Butcher, who helped to prepare this speech; Helen Harrison, who drafted the Bill; and Jordan Ayres, who did the research.
+I also welcome the excellent shadow Minister, the hon.
+Member for Leigh (Jo Platt) I should also like to thank those who work in my office: Harriet Butcher, who helped to prepare this speech; Helen Harrison, who drafted the Bill; and Jordan Ayres, who did the research.
 I also want to thank the Clerks for all their help.

 It might be of help if I say at this early stage that I will not be pressing my Bill to a Division.
 There is clearly not enough parliamentary time in this Session for it to become law.
 I am also aware that there are many other Bills that Members wish to debate today.
 What I hope to achieve today is that the Government will accept the principle of my Bill and introduce a similar one in the next Queen’s Speech.